 Nutrition benefits of this Spinach Hummus recipe

 The base of most hummuses is chickpeas, and chickpeas are a good source of plant-based protein and fiber.
-Plus, they give your hummus substance that keeps you full and satisfied.
+Plus, they give the hummus substance that keeps you full and satisfied.

 To boost the nutritional value of this spinach hummus, you get a double dose of green with spinach and avocado.
 Spinach is an excellent source of Vitamin K and Vitamin A, and it's a good source of Vitamin C, Folate, and Manganese.
 Like many fruits and vegetables, spinach is anti-inflammatory and high in antioxidants.